wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

 My repo <a target="_blank" href=" https://github.com/wilsonmar/azure-quickly">
 https://github.com/wilsonmar/azure-quickly</a>
 contains automation scripts to invoke instead of manually operating the Azure Portal, so that you can save money by deleting Resource Groups because you can get resources back with just a few commands.

-Scripts also enable you to stand up resources in different regions/locations.
+Automation also enable you to stand up resources in different regions/locations the same way.

 Most scripts in the repo are Bash shell scripts that run natively on MacOS and thus familiar to most developers.
-PowerShell scripts are used in cases where they are the only solution.
+PowerShell scripts are used in cases where they are the only solution, are more efficient, or covered in a tutorial.

-There are many ways to automate the creation of resources within Azure:
-   1. <a href="#VM_GUI">Portal GUI Cloud Shell</a>
-   1. <a href="#VM_template">JSON ARM Template</a> with parameter files
-   1. <a href="#VM_CLI">CLI</a> Bash scripts (az commands)
-   1. <a href="#VM_PS">Powershell</a> ps1 scripts calling Az modules
-   1. PowerShell DSC (Desired State Configuration) automation
-   1. <a href="#VM_PS_JSON">Powershell</a> running ARM template JSON files
-   1. <a href="#VM_Docker">Docker</a> containers
-   1. <a href="#VM_Docker">Terraform</a> HCL *.tf files with templating features and advanced logic features)
-   1. Helm charts referencing DockerHub or Azure Container Registry (ACR) images
-   1. REST API (used <a target="_blank" href="https://azidentity.azurewebsites.net/post/2020/12/15/key-vault-with-the-use-of-vbscript-classic-asp">within a VBScript</a>, curl, C# .NET, Java, Python, NodeJs, etc.
-   1. REST API calls in program generated from Swagger/OpenAPI JSON
-   1. <a target="_blank" href="https://wilsonmar.github.io/pulumi/">Pulumi Python/C#/Nodejs/Typescript code</a>
-   1. Microsoft Bicep (new)
-   <br /><br />

 Utility script code enable the scripts to run from Linux and Git Shell on Windows laptops.